The Shapley Value of Classifiers in Ensemble Games: Ensembles games

 \subsection{The Shapley value}

 The Shapley value \cite{shapley1953value} of a classifier is the average marginal contribution of the model over the possible different permutations in which the ensemble can be formed \cite{chalkiadakis2011computational}.
-It is a solution concept which satisfies Axioms \ref{shapley:ax_1}-\ref{shapley:ax_4} and the only solution concept which is uniquely characterized by Axioms \ref{shapley:ax_3} and \ref{shapley:ax_4}. \begin{definition} \textbf{Shapley value.} The Shapley value of binary classifier $M$ in the ensemble $\mathcal{M}$, for the data point level ensemble game $G=(\mathcal{M},v)$ is defined as { } \end{definition} Calculating the exact Shapley value for every model in an ensemble game would take $\mathcal{O}(m!)$ time which is computationally unfeasible in large scale settings.
-In order to mitigate this we discuss a range of approximation approaches in detail which can give Shapley value estimates in $\mathcal{O}(m)$ and $O(m^2)$ time.
+It is a solution concept which satisfies Axioms \ref{shapley:ax_1}-\ref{shapley:ax_4} and the only solution concept which is uniquely characterized by Axioms \ref{shapley:ax_3} and \ref{shapley:ax_4}. \begin{definition} \textbf{Shapley value.} The Shapley value of binary classifier $M$ in the ensemble $\mathcal{M}$, for the data point level ensemble game $G=(\mathcal{M},v)$ is defined as { } \end{definition} Calculating the exact Shapley value for every model in an ensemble game would take $\mathcal{O}(m!)$ time, or more, which is computationally unfeasible in large ensembles.
+We discuss a range of approximation approaches in detail which can give Shapley value estimates in $\mathcal{O}(m)$ and $O(m^2)$ time.